-Kroger to phase out plastic bags at all stores
+Kroger to phase out plastic bags at all stores, starting with QFC in Seattle

 - Ste.
 Michelle CEO Ted Baseler retiring after 34 years with Woodinville winery | The Grapevine

 It will begin phasing out plastic bag use Thursday at its QFC stores in and around Seattle.
-It expects to be plastic-bag free at the chain next year.
+It expects to be plastic-bag free at the chain, which includes Fred Meyer, next year.

 “We listen very closely to our customers and our communities, and we agree with their growing concerns,” said Mike Donnelly, Kroger’s chief operating officer.
 “That’s why, starting today at QFC, we will begin the transition to more sustainable options.
 This decision aligns with our Restock Kroger commitment to live our purpose through social impact.”

 There is a broader shift under way at major U.S. corporations to reduce waste.
 Disney, Starbucks, Marriott and McDonald’s are getting rid of plastic straws.

 McDonald’s said this year that it will use only recycled or other environmentally friendly materials for its soda cups, Happy Meal boxes and other packaging by 2025.
 Dunkin’ Donuts is phasing out polystyrene foam cups by 2020.
 Ikea plans to eliminate single-use plastic products from its shelves by 2020.